SAME DAY and contact-less service AVAILABLE!

 What Is Paint Correction?

-Paint correction is the process of using abrasive compounds to remove a fine layer of clear coat, effectively leveling out minor imperfections like swirl marks, light scratches, water marks and oxidation.
+• Paint correction is the process of using abrasive compounds to remove a fine layer of clear coat, effectively leveling out minor imperfections like swirl marks, light scratches, water marks and oxidation.
 This technique restores the paint’s gloss, creating a smoother and more reflective surface.

 Why Is Paint Correction Important?

-Enhancing Shine and Depth: Revitalizes the paint’s clarity, making colors appear richer and more vibrant.
+1. Enhancing Shine and Depth: Revitalizes the paint’s clarity, making colors appear richer and more vibrant.
 This is especially valuable for darker paint colors that easily show defects.

-Reducing Defects: Everyday wear and tear, such as washing swirls and light scratches, can dull the paint.
+2. Reducing Defects: Everyday wear and tear, such as washing swirls and light scratches, can dull the paint.
 Paint correction address these defects, making the surface smoother and more uniform.

-Maintaining Value: Regular servicing helps maintain a vehicle's value, especially if you're considering resale.
+3. Maintaining Value: Regular servicing helps maintain a vehicle's value, especially if you're considering resale.
 A well-kept exterior with minimal scratches and oxidation appeals more to potential buyers.

-Improving Wax and Sealant Bonding: Corrected paint provides a smooth surface, allowing protective products like wax or sealants to adhere better.
+4. Improving Wax and Sealant Bonding: Corrected paint provides a smooth surface, allowing protective products like wax or sealants to adhere better.
 This improves the durability of the protection and extends the shine.

-When You Shouldn’t Polish
+When You Shouldn’t Perform Paint Correction

-A mild polish can remove around 0.1-0.3 mils (2.5-7.5 microns).
+• Mild correction removes around 0.1-0.3 mils (2.5-7.5 microns).

-Fresh or Recently Painted Surfaces: After new paint or a repaint, the surface needs time to cure fully, typically 30-90 days depending on the paint type.
-Polishing too soon can interfere with the curing process, weakening the paint and potentially leading to defects.
-Always check with the painter or body shop to confirm the cure time before polishing.
+Newly applied paint or a fresh respray needs time to fully cure—typically 30-90 days, depending on the type of paint used.
+Performing paint correction too soon can interfere with the curing process, weakening the paint structure and leading to defects.
+Always consult the painter or body shop before attempting any correction on fresh paint.

 Types of Polishes and Compounds